Pressio/pressio/docs/source/index.rst

 Generic programming and concepts
 --------------------------------

-Arguably the main foundation of pressio is the use of generic programming--*or, more humbly, we can at least say that it is what we strive for*.
+Arguably the main foundation of pressio-rom is the use of generic programming--*or, more humbly, we can at least say that it is what we strive for*.
 Since the early development stages, we have relied on concept-driven design.
 Note, that, if you have used or use C++ templates, you *have* used